longpp17/LittleInterpreter/README.md

-# Write Yourself a Schemeh
+# Write Yourself a Scheme

 An adaptation of the wikibook tutorial (https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours), made for teaching purposes at the University of Brighton.